reepNao/conversion_to_polaroid/README.md

 -image.cut.py

 -------
-If you have an image with more horizontal length, for example "reverend mother 2.jpg" you can run the to_polaroid_horizontal.py file in the polaroid_horizontal folder.
+If you have an image with a large horizontal length, for example "reverend mother 2.jpg" in the polaroid_horizontal file, you can run to_polaroid_horizontal.py in the polaroid_horizontal folder.
 Its general purpose is to convert the image to polaroid by halving its width.

 -------
-If you have an image with more vertical length or a square image, for example "lea seydoux f.jpg" you can run the to_polaroid_vertical.py file in the polaroid_vertical folder.
+If you have an image with more vertical length or a square image, for example "lea seydoux f.jpg" in the polaroid_vertical file, you can run to_polaroid_vertical.py in the polaroid_vertical folder.